-The first time I made these (right after I got married over two decades ago), my husband took one bite and his eyes got really big, then he took another, and his eyes got even bigger.
+The first time I made this easy sloppy joe recipe for my husband, it was right after we got married (over two decades ago).
+My husband took one bite and his eyes got really big, then he took another, and his eyes got even bigger.
 They were almost inhaled after that.
 I’ve found the same reaction whenever I serve them so watch your family for those bulging eyes and you’ll know you’ve got a winner!

 Brown your ground beef in a large skillet and drain off any grease.
 I am using two pounds, even though the can says to use one pound.
-Add sloppy joe sauce….

 Stir that all up and make sure it is heated through.

 Now we need to toast our buns!
 I just put mine in a skillet and turn the heat on medium-high.
 After a minute or so flip them over.

 For my fries, I prefer crinkle cut and usually get name brand if they aren’t too outrageously priced.

 I like to bake mine but if you have an air fryer you may prefer that.